 - Section 1.
 Commission Co-Chairs.
-The officers of the Commission shall be two (2) Commission Co-Chairs ("Co-Chairs"). - A. One of the Co-Chairs must be person living with HIV/AIDS.
-Best efforts shall be made to have the Co-Chairs reflect the diversity of the HIV epidemic in Los Angeles County. - B. The Co-Chairs' terms of office are two years, which shall be staggered.
+The officers of the Commission shall be two (2) Commission Co-Chairs ("Co-Chairs"). - A. One of the Co-Chairs must be a person living with HIV/AIDS.
+Best efforts shall be made to have the Co-Chairs reflect the diversity of the HIV epidemic in Los Angeles County.

+- B. The Co-Chairs' terms of office are two years, which shall be staggered.
 In the event of a vacancy, a new Co-Chair shall be elected to complete the term. - C. The Co-Chairs are elected by a majority vote of Commissioners or Alternates present at a regularly scheduled Commission meeting at least four months prior to the start date of their term, after nominations periods opened at the prior regularly scheduled meeting.
 The term of office begins at the start of the calendar year.
 When a new Co-Chair is elected, this individual shall be identified as the Co-Chair-Elect and will have four months of mentoring and preparation for the Co-Chair role. - D. As reflected in the Commission Co-Chair Duty Statement, one or both Co-Chairs shall preside at all regular or special meetings of the Commission and at the Executive Committee.
 In addition, the Co-Chairs shall: - 1.
 Assign the members of the Commission to committees. - 2.
 Approve committee co-chairs, in consultation with the Executive Committee. - 3.
 Represent the Commission at functions, events, and other public activities, as necessary. - 4.
 Call special meetings, as necessary, to ensure that the Commission fulfills its duties. - 5.
-Consult with and advise the Executive Director regularly, and the Ryan White Part A and CDC project officers, as needed. - 6.
-Conduct the performance evaluation of the Executive Director, in consultation with the Executive Committee and the Executive Office of the BOS.

-- 7. Chair or co-chair committee meetings in the absence of both committee co-chairs. - 8.
+Consult with and advise the Executive Director regularly, and the RWHAP Part A and CDC project officers, as needed. - 6.
+Conduct the performance evaluation of the Executive Director, in consultation with the Executive Committee and the Executive Office of the BOS. - 7.
+Chair or co-chair committee meetings in the absence of both committee co-chairs. - 8.
 Serve as voting members on all committees when attending those meetings. - 9.
 Are empowered to act on behalf of the Commission or Executive Committee on emergency matters; and - 10.
 Attend to such other duties and responsibilities as assigned by the BOS or the Commission.

 Section 2.
-Committee Co-Chairs: Each committee shall have two co-chairs of equal status.
+Committee Co-Chairs: Each committee shall have two co-chairs.

-- A. Committee co-chairs' terms of office are one year, but they may be re-elected by the committee membership.
-In the event of a vacancy, a new co-chair shall be elected by the respective committee to complete the term. - B. Committee co-chairs are elected by a majority vote of the members of the respective committees present at regularly scheduled meetings at the beginning of the calendar year, after nominations periods opened at the prior regularly scheduled meetings of the committees.
-Once elected, the committee co-chairs' names shall be submitted to the Commission Co-Chairs and the Executive Committee for approval. - C. As detailed in the Commission Co-Chair Duty Statement, one or both co-chairs shall preside at all regular or special meetings of their respective committee.
+A. Committee co-chairs' terms of office are for one year and may be re-elected by the committee membership.
+In the event of a vacancy, a new co-chair shall be elected by the respective committee to complete the term.

+- B. Committee co-chairs are elected by a majority vote of the members of the respective committees present at regularly scheduled meetings at the beginning of the calendar year, following the open nomination period at the prior regularly scheduled meetings of the committees.
+As detailed in the Commission Co-Chair Duty Statement, one or both co-chairs shall preside at all regular or special meetings of their respective committee.
 Committee co-chairs shall have the following additional duties: - 1.
 Serve as members of the Executive Committee. - 2.
 Develop annual work plans for their respective committees in consultation with the Executive Director, subject to approval of the Executive Committee and/or Commission. - 3.
 Manage the work of their committees, including ensuring that work plan tasks are completed; and - 4.
 Present the work of their committee and any recommendations for action to the Executive Committee and the Commission.